permguard/permguard/README.md

 Start with what the planes say about themselves, because it is the shape of everything below.
-Nothing is agreed out of band: a client is handed **one URL** and reads the rest off it — where to push policy, where to ask for a decision, which keys sign what, and which parts of the standard are not served here.
+Nothing is agreed out of band: a client is handed **one URL** and reads the rest off it — where to push policy, where to ask for a decision, which keys sign what, and what the interface offers.

 Both are up after `task run:all`, which is the first command of the next section.